slamora/brackets-wiki/Brackets-Node-Process:-Overview-for-Developers.md

 For more information on _why_ we've integrated Node in the way we have, take a look at [[Research: Node.JS Integration]].

+###API Stability

+The API is expected to change dramatically over the next few sprints (starting with Sprint 22).
+Brave developers are encouraged to use this extensibility mechanism and give us feedback.
+However, things may break frequently.

+We will message any API changes via the [Brackets-Dev Google Group](https://groups.google.com/forum/?fromgroups#!forum/brackets-dev) and update these docs accordingly.

 Architecture
 ------------